DevSecTop/TF-via-PR/README.md

 ### Examples

-Use-case scenario: Provision resources in a workspaces with input variables, followed by targeted destruction.
+Use-case scenario: Provision resources in a workspace with a variable file, followed by targeted destruction.
 [View PR in situ][pr_example_1].

 ```bash
 #1 PR Comment: Plan configuration in a workspace with a variable file.